 - Hallerbos, Blue Forest – public area, open all day

-Birthplace of Hollywood icon Audrey Hepburn and home to some of the world’s best Football Players, Belgium is a country full of passionate and enthusiastic people.
-The entire country reflects this, from its charming pubs and restaurants, to exciting tours and breath-taking architecture.
+Birthplace of Hollywood icon Audrey Hepburn and home to some of the world’s best Football Players, Belgium is a country of passionate and enthusiastic people.
+The country reflects this, from its charming pubs and restaurants to exciting tours and breathtaking architecture.

-There are so many things to do in Belgium, regardless our your hobbies and passions.
-From great food, excellent beer and beautiful scenery, to astonishing architecture and great festivals, there really is something for everyone to enjoy.
-Have we left out any of the best things to do in Belgium? let us know in the comments below!
+There are many things to do in Belgium, regardless of your hobbies and passions.
+From great food, excellent beer, and beautiful scenery to astonishing architecture and great festivals, there is something for everyone to enjoy.
+Have we left out any of the best things to do in Belgium?
+Let us know in the comments below!

-Haven’t decided where you are going on holidays to yet?
-Fear not, we have compiled a list of Holiday Travel Statistics that you may find interesting.
-If you are staying in Belgium for an extended period of time and wish to backpack, interrail or visit other countries in Western Europe, we have created a list of some of the most iconic locations to visit in each country.
+Haven’t decided where you are going on holiday yet?
+Fear not.
+We have compiled a list of Holiday Travel Statistics that interests you.
+Suppose you stay in Belgium for an extended period and wish to backpack, interrail, or visit other Western European countries.
+In that case, we have created a list of some of the most iconic locations in each country.

 Looking to plan your next trip after Belgium?
-At Connolly Cove we are experts when it comes to Ireland and Northern Ireland, find out everything you need to know about the emerald isle on our website!
+At Connolly Cove, we are experts in Ireland and Northern Ireland.
+Find out everything you need about the Emerald Isle on our website!

 Have you enjoyed this article?
 Why not check out other articles on European Countries and Cities, such as: